self-hosted · for solo developers

 Your code stays on your disk.

-Tailscale-only.
-No public IP.
-Every secret encrypted at rest.
-Your repos live on a server you own — never a vendor's database, never a sandbox in someone else's data center.
+Tailscale-only, no public IP, every secret encrypted at rest.
+Your repos live on a server you own, never a vendor's database or a sandbox in someone else's data center.

 02 · the unlock